trackit/vmix-on-aws/README.md

     ```
     Now let's create a new profile named vmix to use a specific role with due permissions.
     Add to the file ``~/.aws/config`` the text bellow replacing ``[account-id-here]`` for your account ID.
-    The account ID can be checked on aws console top-right menu.
+    The account ID can be checked on aws console top-right dropdown menu.
     ```
     [profile vmix]
     role_arn = arn:aws:iam::[account-id-here]:role/deploy_vmix_role